saucelabs/sauce-docs/docs/error-reporting/advanced/coroner/server-advanced.md

 By default, `coronerd` is configured to encrypt traffic.
 If you are using a hosted version of `coronerd`, reach out to us to disable SSL.
 If you wish to turn off SSL on an on-premise version of `coronerd`, follow these steps:

 1. Remove any relevant `ssl` sections in `/etc/coronerd/coronerd.conf`.
-You'll find `ssl` objects in the following JSON objects within the configuration file:
+You'll find `ssl` objects in the following JSON objects in the configuration file:

    - The `read` object in the `listener` object: The interface used to pull down snapshots.
    - The `write` object in the `listener` object: The interface used to submit snapshots.